 When a hard drive is physically damaged, you may notice sounds indicating your computer attempts to read data.
 Files might suddenly become inaccessible and disappear, and you might receive error messages.

-Run a virus scan: Malware can cause your computer to slow down or even crash.
-Run a full system scan with your antivirus software to identify and remove any viruses or other malicious software.
+Malicious software can cause your computer to slow down or even crash.
+Run a full system scan with your antivirus software to identify and remove viruses or malicious software.

-Disable unnecessary startup programs: When you start up your computer, certain programs may automatically launch in the background, slowing down your computer’s boot time.
+When you start your computer, certain programs may automatically launch in the background, slowing down your boot time.
 Disable any programs you don’t need to run at startup to speed up the process.

-Keep your software up-to-date: Updating your operating system and software can help optimize performance and fix any bugs or security issues that could slow your computer down.
-Be sure to install the latest patches and updates on a regular basis to ensure that your system is running smoothly.
+Updating your operating system and software can help optimize performance and fix any bugs or security issues that could slow your computer down.
+Be sure to install the latest patches and updates regularly to ensure your system runs smoothly.

 As soon as you detect any malfunction symptoms, power down the computer.
 There are many free online recovery tools and repair tutorials on the Internet, but they do not guarantee successful results.
 Moreover, installing unverified recovery programs on the failed device can put your drive at more risk, including virus attacks.
 Opening your device in unspecialized facilities is another thing you should not do with your failed drive.

-Instead of figuring out the problem yourself, contact a professional data recovery company.
+Contact a professional data recovery company instead of figuring out the problem yourself.
 PITS Global Data Recovery Services has thousands of successful hard disk and solid-state drive recovery cases.
-Our engineers work in specialized facilities, including Class 10 ISO Certified Cleanroom, using state-of-the-art tools.
+Our engineers work in specialized facilities using state-of-the-art tools, including Class 10 ISO Certified Cleanroom.

 Contact us now to learn more about recovery options by calling our customer service line or filling out a request help form.